-- FBWS A filing to operate and maintain the East Bliss area at Fort Bliss was finalized in the third quarter of 2014 with an annual increase in operations and maintenance fees of approximately \$575,000, \$2.7 million in annual renewal & replacement fees and \$2.9 million of funding for capital upgrade modifications. - TUS The second and third price redeterminations for the contract to serve Andrews Air Force Base were filed with the U.S. government in November 2013.
-These price redeterminations cover the period February 2011 to January 2017.
-The second price redetermination was approved in September 2014.
+- FBWS A filing to operate and maintain the East Bliss area at Fort Bliss was finalized in the third quarter of 2014 with an annual increase in operations and maintenance fees of approximately \$575,000 and \$2.7 million in annual renewal and replacement (R&R) fees.
+Approximately \$2.9 million of funding for capital upgrade modifications were also issued to FBWS, which were approximately 35% complete as of June 30, 2015. - TUS The second price redetermination, covering the period February 2011 through January 2014, was approved in September 2014.
 This agreement, which included a true-up of infrastructure to be operated by TUS, provided for an annualized increase in operations and maintenance fees of \$256,000.
 In addition, renewal and replacement fees were increased by an annualized amount of approximately \$135,000.
-The third price redetermination is expected to be resolved in the second quarter of 2015. - ODUS The second price redetermination for the Fort Lee privatization contract in Virginia, for the three-year period beginning February 2011, was filed in May 2012.
-The second price redetermination for the other bases that ODUS operates in Virginia, for the three-year period beginning April 2011, was filed in July 2012.
-Both of these filings were revised and resubmitted to the U.S. government in January 2014.
-These price redeterminations are expected to be resolved in the second quarter of 2015. - PSUS The first price redetermination for PSUS, which was originally filed in February 2012, was approved in September 2014.
+The third price redetermination, for the period February 2014 through January 2017, was finalized through the issuance of a contract modification in July 2015. - ODUS The second and third price redeterminations for the Fort Lee privatization contract in Virginia, for the six-year period beginning February 2011, and for the other bases that ODUS operates in Virginia, for the six-year period beginning April 2011, are expected to be resolved in the third quarter of 2015. - PSUS The first price redetermination for PSUS was approved in September 2014.
 The approved agreement provided for an annual increase in operations and maintenance fees of approximately \$103,000 above the previously approved level.
-The second redetermination for Fort Jackson, covering the period February 2013 through February 2016, was filed in the third quarter of 2014 and is expected to be resolved in the second quarter of 2015. - ONUS In November 2013, ONUS filed the second price redetermination for the contract to serve Fort Bragg for the period covering March 2013 through February 2016.
-The second price redetermination was approved in September 2014, resulting in an annualized increase in operations and maintenance fees of approximately \$615,000.
-The agreement also provided for an annualized increase in R&R funding of approximately \$3.7 million
+The second redetermination for Fort Jackson, covering the period mid-February 2013 through mid-February 2016, was filed in the third quarter of 2014 and is expected to be resolved in the third quarter of 2015. - ONUS The second price redetermination for the period covering March 2013 through February 2016 was approved in September 2014, resulting in an annualized increase in operations and maintenance fees of approximately \$615,000.
+The agreement also provided for an annualized increase in R&R funding of approximately \$3.7 million.